je-nunez/Using_WEKA_in_Scala/README.md

 Script `training_a_weka_j48_decision_tree.scala`:

-     Loads a training set in ARFF format, constructs a WEKA J48 decision tree in Scala from this training set, and prints the resulting decision tree as a Java class.
+     Loads a training set in ARFF format, constructs a WEKA J48 (Ross Quinlan's C4.5) decision tree in Scala from this training set, and visualizes the resulting decision tree and also prints it as a Java class.

+     (The visualization of the tree requires a graphical window-manager, ie., in Unix the DISPLAY X Window variable, or in Windows access to the GUI.)

      The ARFF file "contact-lenses.arff" is the one that exists in the standard WEKA distribution (in its "./data/" directory)